-- 1. The audited annual financial statements of the Company for the year ended March 31, 2012, be accepted by the Board as a true and fair statement of the financial status of the Company. - The audited abridged financial statements of the Company for the year ended March 31, 2012, be accepted by the Board as a true and fair statement of the financial status of the Company. - The audited consolidated financial statements of the Company and its subsidiaries for the year ended March 31, 2012, be accepted by the Board as a true and fair statement of the financial status.
+- The audited annual financial statements of the Company for the year ended March 31, 2012, be accepted by the Board as a true and fair statement of the financial status of the Company. - The audited abridged financial statements of the Company for the year ended March 31, 2012, be accepted by the Board as a true and fair statement of the financial status of the Company. - 3.
+The audited consolidated financial statements of the Company and its subsidiaries for the year ended March 31, 2012, be accepted by the Board as a true and fair statement of the financial status. - 4.
+The audited abridged consolidated financial statements of the Company and its subsidiaries for the year ended March 31, 2012, be accepted by the Board as a true and fair statement of the financial status.